jpetitcolas/jpetitcolas.github.com/_posts/2014-05-26-change-arduino-led-color-from-web-interface.md

     <figcaption>Square wave - Source: <a href="http://commons.wikimedia.org/wiki/File:Pulse_wide_wave.svg">MatthiasDD, via Wikimedia</a></figcaption>
 </figure>

 The average output would simply be `(t/T) * Vmax`.
-This way, it is possible to emulate an output of a wide range of values, from 0V (t&nbsp;=&nbsp;0, a null signal) to 5V (t = T, a full +Vmax signal), just switching the signal on and off at a different frequency.
+This way, it is possible to emulate an output of a wide range of values, from 0V (t&nbsp;=&nbsp;0, a null signal) to 5V (t = T, a full +Vmax signal), just switching the signal on and off with different timings.

 So, now we got the really basic principle of PWM (for more detailed explanations, see [Wikipedia](http://en.wikipedia.org/wiki/Pulse-width_modulation)), let's go back to our IDE!